Comforting and warming Irish lamb stew recipe with potatoes, a cozy dish for a cold evening or to celebrate St.

 - Check the meat at this point, it should be rather soft already.
 You could give it 10 minutes more if you find it too tough.

 - In the meantime, slice the second onion and chop the carrots and potatoes.
 Add the onion to the pot and cook for another 15 minutes.

 - As you already have the potatoes in the stew, you will not necessarily need another starchy side dish.

 - When it comes to vegetables, you could try some stewed white cabbage, roasted or boiled Brussels sprouts, or green beans.

-Roasted Lamb Shoulder – a basic recipe for roasting lamb shoulder.
-You will only need the lamb shoulder, salt, and pepper.
+Roasted Lamb Shoulder – a basic recipe for roasting a shoulder.

-Pulled Lamb with Pomegranate Mint Yogurt – fall off the bone, pulled lamb, slow-cooked in the oven, served with a refreshing mint and pomegranate yogurt.
+Pulled Lamb with Pomegranate Mint Yogurt – fall off the bone, pulled meat, slow-cooked in the oven, served with a refreshing mint and pomegranate yogurt.

-Romanian Lamb Stew – incredibly tender lamb pieces stewed in an aromatic sauce.
+Romanian Lamb Stew – incredibly tender pieces stewed in an aromatic sauce.